-Everett Station District Alliance works with business and property owners and other stakeholders to create a shared vision for infrastructure and policy solutions we need now and for the next 20 years as we prepare for Sound Transit's future light rail station in our neighborhood.
+Everett Station District Alliance works with business and property owners and other stakeholders to create a shared vision for infrastructure and policy solutions we need now and for the next thirty years as we prepare for Sound Transit's future light rail station in our neighborhood.

-Building off the City's Bicycle Master Plan and Metro Everett Plan's street typologies, the Alliance is developing streetscape concepts that it hopes will shape public and private upgrades over the next twenty to thirty years.
+In addition, the Alliance will work to ensure freight mobility throughout the neighborhood Building off the City's Bicycle Master Plan and Metro Everett Plan's street typologies, the Alliance is developing streetscape concepts that it hopes will shape public and private upgrades over the next twenty to thirty years.

 The Alliance is identifying near-term and long-term infrastructure improvements that will better manage stormwater runoff, reduce electricity bills for businesses and residents, improve local food security, and enhance pedestrian safety and comfort through design of roadways and public space.